MinhThanh2404/Customer-Segmentation-with-RFM-Method/README.md

 6. Evaluate 3 models
 7. Analyse the clustering result of the best model

 *The report is written in Vietnamese.
 In summary, we clustered in 2 circumstances: with outliers and without outliers.
 The evaluation showed that clustering with outliers gives better result.
 However, based on our professor's feedback, the way we determined outliers was incorrect (we apply 1 range (of the M - monetary) for the whole 3 indexes R,F,M, which was considered inappropriate for the 2 left).
-I'm on the way of correct it, and will update the report, if possible 🤗*
+I'm on the way of correcting it, and will update the report, if possible 🤗.*